 Packing for Your Hospital Stay

 After a C-section, chances are you’ll feel exhausted, sore, and emotional.
-A nice-smelling bath soap, your favorite lip gloss, brand new slippers, or extra special hand cream can provide just the pick-me-up you may need while recovering from your surgery.
+A nice-smelling bath soap, your favorite lip gloss, brand-new slippers, or extra special hand cream can provide just the pick-me-up you may need while recovering from your surgery.

-Preparing for Surgery
+Preparing for C-Section Surgery

-Checking into the Hospital
+Checking into the Hospital for a C-Section

 When the time comes, a nurse will bring you and your partner to the birthing room.
 Your partner may or may not be allowed to sit at your side during your operation (this varies from hospital to hospital).
-If you are able to have your partner present, he will be given hospital scrubs to wear during your surgery.
+If you can have your partner present, he will be given hospital scrubs to wear during your surgery.
 During the operation, it is likely that your partner will be prohibited from videotaping, although still photos may be allowed.

-After an anesthetic is administered, you will lie down on an operating table and a catheter will be inserted to drain urine during your C-section and until you can attend to your own bathroom needs.
+After an anesthetic is administered, you will lie down on an operating table, and a catheter will be inserted to drain urine during your C-section and until you can attend to your own bathroom needs.
 Your doctor or attending nurse will then set up a curtain above your chest to separate you from your surgical team (giving you both some privacy during your operation).
 Your arms may be secured to keep you from accidentally reaching into the sterile surgical area.

 If you have chosen regional anesthesia, the method generally preferred by doctors and hospitals, you’ll be awake during the operation.
 You won’t feel pain, but if you’ve had an epidural, you will probably feel pressure and pulling throughout the procedure.
-You should be able to talk to your partner and your doctor during the procedure.
+You should be able to talk to your partner and your doctor during the process.

 After giving birth, you’ll be allowed to see your baby before your doctor takes her to be tested, measured, and weighed.
 Your partner may be able to go with your newborn at this time while your surgical team finishes caring for you.
-For many new moms, this alone time can be hard; be sure to speak with your doctor or attending nurse to see if you can have another support person visit with you at this time, of if your spouse can return to the surgery room while your doctor closes your incision.
+For many new moms, this alone time can be hard; be sure to speak with your doctor or attending nurse to see if you can have another support person visit with you at this time, or if your spouse can return to the surgery room while your doctor closes your incision.

 The Recovery Room

-Soon, your anesthesia will begin to wear off and you’ll start to feel sensation returning to your toes.
-Women are usually moved from the surgery room to a recovery room (not yet your hospital room) at this time so a nurse can tend to you as your anesthesia wears off.
+Soon, your anesthesia will begin to wear off, and you’ll start to feel sensation returning to your toes.
+Women are usually moved from the surgery room to a recovery room (not yet your hospital room) at this time, so a nurse can tend to you as your anesthesia wears off.
 As the effects of the anesthesia wane, you may begin to start feeling discomfort around your incision.
 Medication can be administered to manage this pain, so don’t be afraid to ask your nurse for information on pain-relief options.
 Generally, once you can wiggle your toes, a nurse will allow your spouse to visit with you and may allow you to hold and/or nurse your newborn.

 For many years, mothers have complained that they were unable to breastfeed immediately after delivering via C-section.
 In years past, newborns were sometimes given bottles before being introduced to the breast, which left mothers feeling they were denied that first bonding moment.
-(Once the baby is out of her alert phase, she may become uninterested in nursing, which makes getting started that much more difficult.)
+Once the baby is out of her alert phase, she may become uninterested in nursing, which makes getting started that much more difficult.

-You may find yourself hungry once you start moving around again, but the hospital will likely have you on a bland diet with easy-to-digest foods in the beginning of your recovery.
-As you begin eating solid foods, go slowly and don’t be surprised if you have some gas.
+You may find yourself hungry once you start moving around again, but the hospital will likely have you on a bland diet with easy-to-digest foods at the beginning of your recovery.
+As you begin eating solid foods, go slowly, and don’t be surprised if you have some gas.
 Your nurse will likely even ask you if you have passed gas during your stay, a sign that your intestines are functioning well.